Los Angeles Angels: Logos, uniforms and colors

 After the renovations of then-Anaheim Stadium and the takeover by the Walt Disney Company, the Angels changed their name to the "Anaheim Angels" along with changing the logo and color scheme.
 The first logo under Disney removed the halo and had a rather cartoon-like "ANGELS" script with a wing on the "A" over a periwinkle plate and crossed bats.
 With this change, the Angels' color scheme changed to dark blue and periwinkle.
+The team's home and road uniforms incorporated a faux-vest style with dark blue pinstripes and sleeves; chest numbers and player names are in dark blue while back numbers are in red trimmed in white with dark blue drop shadows.
+A sleeve patch featuring "Anaheim" in metallic gold superimposed over a "big A" in periwinkle with a gold halo was also unveiled.
+A dark blue alternate featured the "winged A" on the left chest and red numbers trimmed in white with periwinkle drop shadows.
+This uniform initially had periwinkle sleeves and navy numbers before it was updated with periwinkle piping, white numbers and without the contrasting sleeves, and later on incorporated the "Angels" wordmark.
+The team primarily wore an all-dark blue cap along with a periwinkle-brimmed dark blue alternate cap; both caps featured the "winged A."

 After a run with the "winged" logo from 1997 to 2001, Disney changed the Angels' logo back to a "Big A" with a silver halo over a dark blue baseball diamond.
 With this logo change, the colors changed to the team's current color scheme: predominantly red with some dark blue and white.
+The team's uniforms reflected this change, using red letters trimmed in dark blue and silver, and red caps with the updated "Big A." At one point the team wore two different home uniforms: one in a traditional style, and another in a vest style with red undershirts.

-When the team's name changed from the "Anaheim Angels" to the "Los Angeles Angels of Anaheim", the logo changed only slightly, the name "ANAHEIM ANGELS" and the blue baseball diamond were removed leaving only the "Big A".
+When the team's name changed from the "Anaheim Angels" to the "Los Angeles Angels of Anaheim" in 2005, the logo changed only slightly, the name "ANAHEIM ANGELS" and the blue baseball diamond were removed leaving only the "Big A." The road uniform was changed from the city name to the team name, and in 2007, a red alternate uniform was released, also incorporating red letters throughout.
+In 2010, a new sleeve patch was added, styled similarly to the 1986–1992 "baseball A" logo but with a red border incorporating "Angels Baseball" and the foundation year inside.

 For the 2011 season, as part of the 50th anniversary of the Angels franchise, the halo on the 'Big A' logo temporarily changed colors from silver to old gold, paying tribute to the Angels logos of the past (and also the 50th Anniversary tradition of gold).
-The uniforms also reflected the change to the gold halo for this season.
+The uniforms also reflected the change to the gold halo for this season, which was added on the right sleeve.